 The menopause can be a particularly challenging time in a women’s life.
 It isn’t discussed much in society and can leave women feeling isolated and confused about their symptoms and feelings associated with the changes happening to them.
 Don’t suffer alone with this.

 I have both professional and personal experience of working with and supporting lesbian, gay, bisexual and transgender people who are exploring their sexual and gender identity or facing extra concerns that can affect LGBT people.
+Do get in touch if you are struggling with related LGBTQ issues.

 It’s not always easy choosing a counsellor to work with and I recommend contacting and meeting more than one therapist to allow you to make an informed decision about who is right for you and allowing you to proceed and commit to weekly sessions.